What to Know About Tulum Mexico: Vital Info No One Tells You

 WRONG.

-We learned that many restaurants didn’t rely on credit card machines because they often don’t work.
-(This is due to the unpredictable internet in the area, made so because of the weather.)
-Thus, many places don’t accept credit cards so you need cash.
+We quickly learned that many restaurants in Tulum don't rely on credit card machines because they often don't work.
+This is due to the unpredictable internet in the area.

-My mistake in incorrectly rationing cash for our stop in Tulum was thinking everywhere would take credit cards.
-And ATMs in Tulum seemed unreliable and even a tad shady.
+Our mistake in incorrectly rationing cash for our stop in Tulum was thinking everywhere would take credit cards, just as Riviera Maya and Cancun do.
+Yet we discovered ATMs in Tulum are unreliable, if not even a tad shady.

-My point is when it comes to what to know about Tulum in terms of money:
+Our point is when it comes to what to know about Tulum, bring cash.

-- If you can stop at an ATM in another area before you arrive to Tulum, like the airport, I recommend doing so.
+- If you can stop at an ATM in another area before you arrive in Tulum, like the airport, we recommend getting cash there.

-- If Tulum is your first or only stop in Mexico simply order pesos to your home before you leave, which is what I always do when I need an international currency before a trip.
+- If Tulum is your first or only stop in Mexico, simply order pesos to your home before you leave, which we usually do when we need different currency before a trip.
 This is available through many banks, online or in person.

 - Ration cash for Tulum if it’s part of a bigger trip to Mexico.

-It felt like we didn’t really see many tourists around Tulum overall…but the morning we went to the ruins they were suddenly EVERYWHERE.
+It felt like we didn't really see many tourists around Tulum overall…but the morning we went to the ruins, they were suddenly EVERYWHERE.
 We were there off-season, on a grey and rainy morning.
 Where did all these tourists suddenly come from?
-I can only imagine how busy it gets on a nice day during peak time.
+I can only imagine how busy it gets on a nice day during peak times.

 The photo below has tourists in the distance.
-Luckily you’re only able to view some areas from a pedestrian pathway and are unable to walk through the grass so there is still hope for limited images without tourists in them if you go at peak times.
+Luckily you can only view some areas from a pedestrian pathway and cannot walk through the grass, so there is still hope for limited images without tourists in them if you visit the Tulum Mayan ruins at peak times.

 Why do I mention “be realistic?”
 For a few reasons: